 Biomechanics assesses the structure and function of your body in detail.
-Biomechanics assessment can determine imbalances that may be limiting performance or causing pain and loss of function.
+Biomechanics assessment can determine imbalances, such as leg length inequality, that may be limiting performance or causing pain and loss of function.

 Why have a biomechanics assessment?